BeyondCombustion/The-Book-fka-The-Consensus/README.md

 Storz & Bickel Mighty/Mighty+ - $349-$399

-If you aren't sure who to buy from, we have a list going of our [favorites.](https://www.reddit.com/r/vaporents/wiki/recommended_vendors)
+If you aren't sure who to buy from, we have a list [of licensed retailers](https://github.com/Vaporents/LicensedRetailers)

 ## Community Accepted/Preferred